Posterior consistency in multi-response regression models with non-informative priors for the error covariance matrix in growing dimensions: Introduction

 \section{Introduction}

 Covariance matrix estimation arises in multivariate problems which include multivariate normal models and multi-response regression models.
 Bayesian estimation of a covariance matrix requires a prior for the covariance matrix.
-The inverse Wishart (IW) prior has long been used for the normal covariance matrix with the appealing feature of its conjugacy.
+The inverse Wishart (IW) prior has long been used \cite{tom, gelman_book} for the normal covariance matrix with the appealing feature of its conjugacy.
 However, these priors suffer from two major drawbacks.
 First, the uncertainty for all variance parameters is controlled by a single degree of freedom parameter which provides no flexibility to incorporate different degrees of prior knowledge to different variance components.
 Second, commonly used noninformative versions of the IW prior can still impose strong conditions on the diagonal elements of the covariance matrix.
 For a $q$-dimensional covariance matrix, the default $IW(q+1,\uI)$ prior (a common choice of non-informative IW prior) implies an Inverse-Gamma$(1, 1/2)$ marginal prior for the variances.
 This marginal prior assigns extremely low density in the region near zero which causes a bias toward larger variances even when the true variance is small.
+As extensively discussed in references \cite{huang, mulder, zava}, the utilization of an Inverse-Wishart prior on $\uSigma$ leads to substantial interdependence between its diagonal and off-diagonal elements, rendering it unsuitable for scenarios requiring a non-informative prior.
+Specifically, \cite{tokuda} rigorously illustrates that when $R$ signifies the correlation matrix derived from the covariance matrix $\uSigma\sim IW(q+1,\uI)$, the anticipated effective dependence, denoted by $E[1-|R|^{\frac{1}{q}}]$, approaches 1 as $q$ tends to infinity.